edgedelta/otelgen/README.md

   - Database query metrics (30% of logs)
 - Additional attributes: component, request_id, user_id
 - When `--size` is specified, the JSON body is expanded to reach target size
+- **Batch Size**: Logs are batched before sending to improve efficiency.
+The default batch size is 512 logs.
+When using large log sizes (e.g., `--size=1mb`), you should reduce the batch size using `--batch-size` to avoid exceeding the gRPC message size limit (typically 4MB).
+For example, with 1MB logs, use `--batch-size=3` to keep messages under the limit.

 #### Sample Log Output
 ```json